gambitproject/gambit/doc/pyapi.rst

       Lyapunov value is a non-negative number which is zero exactly at Nash equilibria.

+   .. py:method:: normalize()

+      Each player's component of the profile is not enforced to sum to one, so that, for example, counts rather than probabilities can be expressed.
+Calling this on a profile normalizes the distribution over each player's strategies to sum to one.

+   .. py:method:: randomize(denom)

+      Randomizes the probabilities in the profile.
+These are generated as uniform distributions over each mixed strategy.
+If ``denom`` is specified, all probabilities are divisible by ``denom``, that is, the distribution is uniform over a discrete grid of mixed strategies.  ``denom`` is required for profiles in which the probabilities are rational numbers.

+      :raises TypeError: if ``denom`` is not specified for a profile with rational probabilities.

 .. py:class:: MixedBehaviorProfile

    Represents a behavior strategy profile over a :py:class:`Game`.